marcelpuyat/ltst/README.md

 The Morning Paper
 	Chapar: Certified Causally Consistent Distributed Key-Value Stores
 ```

-All entries are fetched in parallel, making for a blazingly fast and simple way of seeing what's up with your favorite sites!

 Use `ltst --help` to see other flags and features which are automatically generated as you add to your config file.